tristonpalacios/react-omdb-instructions/part3.md

 let details = props.film.id ? filmInfo : emptyInfo
 ```

-Now, the `return` statement of your `FilmDetails` function should finally look like this:
+Now, the `return` statement of your `Details` function should finally look like this:

 ```html
 return (